Niles Wills and Trusts Attorney

-- A last will and testament will to efficiently transfer your property on your death to those whom you choose.
+- A last will and testament to efficiently transfer your property on your death to those whom you choose.
 Your will can determine both when and how you want beneficiaries to receive assets.
 You can also name a guardian for minor children.

-- Durable powers of attorney to designate a trusted person who can make decisions about your heath and personal care and finances if you are incapacitated and unable to communicate for yourself.
+- Durable powers of attorney to designate a trusted person who can make decisions about your heath and personal care and finances if you are incapacitated and unable to communicate handle things for yourself.
 A properly executed power of attorney can protect your family members from the delay and expense of a guardianship proceeding.

 - A living will (also known as an advance medical care directive) to tell family members and medical providers whether you want artificial life support such as feeding tubes if your death is imminent.

 - Living revocable and irrevocable trusts to meet specific objectives such as asset protection, minimization of estate taxes, provisions for minor children or disabled, avoidance of probate and charitable gifts

 Proper estate planning is about more than helping you draft a will.
 As an experienced estate planning lawyer, I will help you make sense of how Illinois and federal probate, inheritance and estate tax laws will affect your spouse and children upon your death or incapacity.
 You want the assets you have built over a lifetime to go to the people you want to have them.